Labour Market Information & Intelligence

 Working with the The Far Northeast Training Board, the Local Employment Planning Council covering the Far Northeast region, has employed a data analyst to create community level labour market reports and to work with communities to put this new information to work.
 Data collected by the LEPC will also be made available as part of a regional labour market plan and through an online portal.
 Ensuring our community has as much information as possible about labour demand and supply before making decisions for your future.

 Current and Ongoing Projects

-The LEPC, in partnership with the Thunder Bay Community Economic Development Commission (CEDC), will be renewing, improving, and expanding upon the Mining Sector Visual Timeline which was previously developed in 2014 by the NSWPB while operating as a local board.
-This sectoral labour projection tool identifies 'real time' projections of specific occupational labour demands of eleven (11) Mining project developments within Northwestern Ontario.
+The LEPC has renewed, improved, and expanded upon the Mining Sector Employment Timeline which was previously developed in 2014 by the NSWPB while operating as a local board.
+This sectoral labour projection tool identifies 'real time' projections of specific occupational labour demands of nine (9) Mining project developments within Northwestern Ontario.
 Expected outcomes of the development of this updated tool:

 - Inform employers of concurrent labour demands from competing and/or other recruiting start-up or operating mines in the region

 - Inform employment service providers of upcoming demand to allow them to guide and assist job seekers in choosing their path to employment within the mining sector

 - Provide an occupational breakdown of demand to private and public training institutions of upcoming skill requirements to inform their plans for course offerings and training modules.

 - Comparing these labour demand projections to job postings will provide insight into hard to fill positions or gaps between supply and demand to promote and enable improved collaboration planning and delivery of programs to fill those occupational gaps.

 I Spy With My LMI - Labour Market Information Workshop